ajoven10/CourseraCleaningData/README.md

 *The script writes in the working directory of the new data table with the name of the "HumanActivity.txt".

 *Finally, the script calculates the average per activity and subject of the variables selected in the section above, recording a new data table called "averageHumanActivity.txt".
+This file is the same as that included in this repo.